The Highwaymen (film): Filming

 Principal photography for the film commenced on February 12, 2018, in New Orleans, Louisiana and was expected to last until April 10, 2018.
-The production was set to film in other locations around the state including Covington, LaPlace, Hammond, Baton Rouge, and Garyville.
+The production was set to film in other locations around the state including Covington, LaPlace, Baton Rouge, and Garyville.
+Additionally, scenes for Coffeyville, KS were shot in Hammond.
 On February 21, 2018, filming took place at Laurel Valley Plantation in Thibodaux, Louisiana.
-The production moved to Donaldsonville, Louisiana where filming took place through February 26, 2018 and where it reportedly shut down an area of the town’s historic district.
-On March 5, 2018, filming occurred at the Old Louisiana Governor's Mansion in Baton Rouge.
+The production moved to Donaldsonville, Louisiana where filming took place through February 26, 2018, and reportedly shut down an area of the town’s historic district.
+It was here that film makers shot scenes for the West Dallas Viaduct (the Devil's Back Porch) where Parker and Barrow grew up.
+On March 5, 2018, filming occurred in Baton Rouge where the Old Louisiana Governor's Mansion acted as a stand in for the Texas Governor's Mansion.
 Production reportedly caused streets surrounding it to be blocked off for the majority of the day.

-From March 21 to 25, 2018, filming took place on Highway 154.
+From March 21 to 25, 2018, filming took place on Louisiana Highway 154.
 Reportedly, the production was reenacting the killing of Bonnie Parker and Clyde Barrow near where the actual event took place.
 To recreate the scene on what is now an asphalt two-lane highway, the film crew planted trees along the right-of-way and added dirt to cover the blacktop road.
 Later that month, filming took place on an old U.S. Route 380 bridge that sits southwest of Newcastle, Texas crossing the Brazos River; this bridge was a stand-in for the old Young County Bridge on the Red River between Texas and Oklahoma which had been closed down decades earlier.
-Principal photography for the film concluded on March 29, 2018 in Shreveport, Louisiana.
+Principal photography for the film concluded on March 29, 2018, in Shreveport, Louisiana.
 The production reportedly had a budget of $49 million.

 Release

-The film premiered at the Paramount Theatre in Austin, Texas on March 10, 2019 during the South by Southwest film festival, as part of the "Headliners" series of screenings.
-It then began a limited theatrical release on March 15, 2019 before beginning to stream digitally on March 29, 2019 on Netflix.
+The film premiered at the Paramount Theatre in Austin, Texas on March 10, 2019, during the South by Southwest film festival, as part of the "Headliners" series of screenings.
+It then began a limited theatrical release on March 15, 2019, before beginning to stream digitally on March 29, 2019, on Netflix.
 In April 2019, Netflix reported that 40 million households had watched the film during its first month of release.